YTG1234/scripts/README.md

 # YTG123's Scripts
-Just a collection of my useful and neat™ Shell Scripts and programs
+Just a collection of my useful and neat™ Shell Scripts and programs/code.